Jtoosh/startup/README.md

 ### Features: CSS

-- The fields for Semantic encoding on quiz answers and on editing fields were given `placeholder` attributes of "Semantic Device" to indicate to the user the need for that information.
+- The fields for Semantic encoding on quiz answers and on editing fields were given `defaultValue` attributes of "Semantic Device" to indicate to the user the need for that information.
 CSS transitions were also used to flip flashcards, and make the backside "hidden".
 This functionality is not fully complete for interaction, but that will be handled when JavaScript is introduced to the application.
 Perplexity AI was consulted in the creation of the flip animation, and [here](https://www.perplexity.ai/search/what-would-be-the-most-practic-.PPFSQXRS_C3lgHIok9khw) is a link to the prompt used and information given.
 - Quizzes were styled for both multiple choice and short answer, without proper behavior and exclusivity of one question type or the other.
 - Sharing buttons were styled, and the areas where WebSocket live data and other user's study stats will be displayed were styled as well, with placeholder values inside them.
 - Buttons that will interact with the open-source APIs were styled tas desired.